commercetools/connect-product-export-template/README.md

 - Uses JSON formatted logger with log levels
 - Setup sample integration tests with [Jest](https://jestjs.io/) and [supertest](https://github.com/ladjs/supertest#readme)

+##Prerequisite
+#### Develop your search-specific SDK
+To import the [Commercetools product projections]() to external search index, users need to develop their own SDK which is responsible mainly for the following tasks
+- Data Mapping: The custom SDK needs to transform the product projection objects from Commercetools structure to users-desired structure for the search index.
+- Data Persistence: The custom SDK is capable to save/remove product data to/from the specific search index.
+Please remind that the product data might not be saved into the external search index in a single shot.
+It is because of performance concern in case of huge amount of product projections exported from Commercetools platform.

+To install the custom SDK, please publish your developed SDK as a package to the npm registry, and run following npm command to install the package.

 ##Getting started
 The template contains two separated modules :
 - Full Ingestion : Provides a REST-API to users to export all products from specific store of a Commercetools project to external search index.